2019 FBYC Junior Program

 Scuttlebutt Sailing November 2016

 The Junior Division is divided into three organizational sections: education, racing, and support.
 At FBYC, parents and grandparents are invited and encouraged to join in the fun and participate as volunteers both on the water and on shore.
 Our philosophy is that if kids have fun sailing with their friends, they will come back for more!
-Last year 276 individual juniors, both members and non-members, participated in our various programs.
+Last year, more than 250 individual juniors, both members and non-members, participated in our various programs.

 Junior Division Equipment

 FBYC has invested in providing training sail boats utilized by the Junior Division.
 All of the boats and equipment are available for use by adult members and other Divisions when not in use by the Junior Division.
 The Opti is the principal junior training boat for the club.
 The club currently owns 20 Optis and seven Club 420s for training purposes; there are also numerous transport trailers, five RIBs, and three outboard powerboats for junior coaches.
 There are also larger powerboats utilized for regattas and Junior Week.
 The Junior Division maintains a dedicated building for storage of rigging, racing flags, and marks; maintains a rental cottage to house its coaches; and leases vehicles as needed to transport equipment and personnel to regattas.

 Safety is the foremost component of a strong junior sailing program.
 In 2012, Junior Division volunteers authored and adopted for use a Safety Manual and Risk Management Policy.
 This document governs most aspects of FBYC’s junior sailing program.
 A copy of this document is provided to all coaches, instructors, staff, parents, and junior participants prior to involvement in the program.

 The teams train and attend regattas through out the year under the supervision of a professional coach on a per diem basis.